dlekkas/netcache/evaluation/README.md

 ## Experiments
 In this section, we conduct experiments by generating querying workload that more closely resembles that of a real-world scenario.
 We achieve that by generating keys to query based on the Zipf distribution.
-Below, we present two experiments which also server as examples to make the readers able to conduct their own independent experiments by tweaking some script parameters.
+Below, we present experiments which also serve as examples to make the readers able to conduct their own independent experiments by tweaking some script and system parameters.

 ### Experiment 1
-Our first experimental topology consists of 4 clients and 8 servers.
-We generate key-value pairs and populate each server with 5000 distinct keys.
-Based on those data, we use the zipf distribution to generate a workload of 40000 queries.
+Our first experimental topology consists of 1 clients and 8 servers.
+We generate key-value pairs and populate each server with 10000 distinct keys.
+Based on those data, we use the zipf distribution to generate a workload of 100000 queries.
 The skewness of the workload is determined by the skewness parameter provided as command line option of the `gen_zipf_samples.py`.